overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 * The launcher icon is a 256×256 transparent .png converted into an .ico file in the following resolutions: 16×16, 32×32, 48×48, 256×256.

 * The launcher icon should weigh less than 150Kb.

+#### 2.4.
+WindowIcon.png

+A colored icon for the window task bar icon \ window header.
+Similarly, file should be smaller than 30KB and sized 256X256 pixels with at least 72 PPI.

 ### 3. The "Files" folder